 Upon leaving employment/retirement, if you and/or your spouse are 65 plus, you will want to visit your local Social Security office three months prior to sign up for Medicare upon retirement.

-For 2018, if both spouses are employed by Penn State, medical coverage must be carried by the higher-paid employee.
+If both spouses are employed by Penn State, medical coverage must be carried by the higher-paid employee.
 For Technical Service employees, this only applies if both employee and spouse are Teamsters members.

 Visit health care premium comparison for sample rates.